This course can be tailored to your needs for private, onsite delivery at your location.

 The 21st-century software engineering practices of continuous integration (CI) and continuous delivery (CD) have rapidly come to define the best practices for software development, quality assurance, and delivery.
 CI/CD practices are fundamental to most successful DevOps practices and enable huge benefits for delivering more value, more frequently and with lower risk than traditional engineering.
 At the same time, CI/CD practices drastically reduce many of the risks and pains associated with deploying software releases and bugfixes.

-This hands-on Jenkins training course teaches engineering and development teams how to run an enterprise CI/CD practice.
+This hands-on Jenkins training course teaches engineering and development teams on how to run an enterprise CI/CD practice.
 Our lab environment and classroom model is deeply interactive, giving students hands-on practice and access to an expert in the classroom so they can return to work ready to immediately use everything Jenkins has to offer.

 This course is available for both the open source and CloudBees Platform versions of Jenkins.